 When the August sun is beaming down and there’s shade nearby, do you let yourself get baked by UV rays or do you seek shelter?
 The answer is obvious, yet anglers rarely recognize that fish often feel the same way.

 Shallow water jiggers are probably the most apt to notice this, since they usually know that boathouses and piers are excellent targets once the sun has broken the horizon.
 (Hint: in the shallows, cooler low-light periods such as dawn and dusk are always prime-time).
 In fact, skipping a lure underneath a pier is often the ticket to success.
 And boathouses, with their larger shadows, sometimes hold rather hefty schools of fish.
-(Perch anglers take note—this species also loves congregating under boat houses!)
+(White perch anglers take note—this species also loves congregating under boat houses!)

 Current and Light Levels

 You’ll find the same is true where tidal ponds flow out into tributaries on a falling tide, especially in the morning hours when the water in those ponds has cooled faster than the bay water did overnight.
-Many of the bridges built across tributaries up and down the bay (which are often built at choke-points where currents flow stronger than surrounding areas) also offer good current and shade.
+Many of the bridges built across tributaries up and down the bay (which are often built at choke-points where currents generally flow stronger than surrounding areas) also offer good current and shade.

 - By Lenny Rudow